jpasikainen/tsoha-quizhub/README.md

 # Quizhub
 Database project built with Flask and PostgreSQL for [hy-tsoha](https://hy-tsoha.github.io/materiaali/index).

 Deployed to heroku at https://tsoha-quizhub.herokuapp.com/ .
 Login by pressing "Login/Register" button at top right corner.
-Use the existing accounts marked belowe or create a new one.
+Use the existing accounts marked below or create a new one.
 After logging in you are redirected to the main page and can now play the quizzes or create one yourself.

 When entering a quiz, click one of the options to progress.
 After you have gone through all the questions, you will see the results.

-When creating a new quiz, input a title, a questions, and at least one answer.
-Either add a new question and fill in the fields or press "Publish".
+When creating a new quiz, input a quiz title, questions, and at least one answer for each question.
+The last question can be removed by pressing "Remove Last Question".
+After you're finished, press "Publish".
 Publishing a makes it visible to all the users.

 By clicking on your name, you enter a profile view.
 There you can delete your account, remove a quiz, or edit one.
-Deleting the account doesn't remove quizzes.
+Deleting the account doesn't remove quizzes, but hides them.
+The quizzes can still be accessed via links.

 Existing accounts:
 | username | password | admin |